anthony-aylward/exploreatacseq/README.md

 }
 ```

-Assuming the above file is at `atacseq.json`, here is a simple example
+Assuming the above file is saved as `atacseq.json`, here is a simple example
 application of `exploreatacseq` in R:
 ```r
 library(exploreatacseq)